 Set Up The Perfect Shot:

-Make sure you take photos in a well lit area against a plain, neutral background.
+Make sure you take high quality photos in a well lit area against a plain, neutral background.

 Styling The Picture Aesthetic:

 There is no right or wrong way to style a photo.
 Play around with these different ways of setting up the shot, and see what you like best.

 Once you’ve found what you like, try to stick to that.
 Having pictures in your eBay store that have the same look will give it a branded feel, just like shopping any other clothing website.

 Take A LOT of Pictures: